EuropeanUniversityFoundation/home_api_middleware/README.md

   - Method: `GET`
   - Query parameters: `city`
   - Example usage: `{site_url}/accommodation/inventory?city=Brussels`
-  - This parameter is required, but can be empty.
+  - This parameter is required, but can be an empty string.

 ### Providers endpoint
   - Path: `/accommodation/providers`